-You must provide proof of licence in good standing for each jurisdiction in which you are, or have been, licensed.
+You must provide proof of licence in good standing for each jurisdiction in which you are or have been licensed.
+If your licensing history is issued in a foreign language, you may be asked to have the document translated and resubmitted.

 You will need to ask each regulatory authority to email proof of licence in good standing directly to RECA at registration@reca.ca.
 RECA will not accept licence history documentation submitted by the applicant.

-You must complete a separate labour mobility application, with applicable proof of licence in good standing, for each industry in which you wish to be licensed in Alberta.
+You must complete a separate labour mobility application, with applicable proof of licence in good standing, for each industry in which you wish to practice in Alberta.